-Who is This Guy?
+Who is This Kevin Wenning Guy?

 I would much rather browse photos than read articles.
 I don’t really even like video that much.
 I prefer a picture.
 It’s more like a book.
 Okay, now I just sound crazy right?

-I get to read a book and imagine how the people look and what their voice sounds like and what they care about and do with their free time – I project my own reality into their story as I read it.
+Reading a book I get to imagine how the people look and what their voice sounds like and what they care about and do with their free time – I project my own reality into their story as I read it.
 The same is true of a still image.
 I project my own experiences into that image as I look at it.
 Maybe I remember having been there, or that I’ve never been there and I want to go, or it might remind me of another place and time altogether.
 These are the reasons we print and hang photos in our homes; nevermind the conversation about whether you call it art or not.
 Anything that jumpstarts my imagination is right up my alley.
 Give me a picture; that’s a good place to start.

 I did several years of client work in studio & commercial projects before I discovered travel photography.
 A couple of years into travel photography, I started Intentionally Lost to combine my passions for seeing the world through cycling & photography; and to experience the world with like-minded adventure travelers.